“I was born not knowing and have had only a little time to change that here and there.”

 Related Stack Overflow questions:

-The pygame.event.Event object has two attributes that provide information about the mouse event. pos is a tuple that stores the position that was clicked. button stores the button that was clicked.
+stores the button that was clicked.
 Each mouse button is associated a value.
 For instance the value of the attributes is 1, 2, 3, 4, 5 for the left mouse button, middle mouse button, right mouse button, mouse wheel up respectively mouse wheel down.
 When multiple keys are pressed, multiple mouse button events occur.
-Further explanations can be found in the documentation of the module pygame.event.
+Further explanations can be found in the documentation of the module pygame.event

 📁 minimal example - Detect mouse button click events